uzzielperez/uzzielperez.github.io/_posts/2020-06-30-Chamonix-Mont-Blanc.md

 I'm a little older now so these episodes happen less frequently and I am quicker to recalibrate and have a more peaceful inner world.
 And now I've finally told people at work and some friends, hey, "I just had a divorce, there were some medical issues, among other things I don't need to say here... *there is something wrong, I would act a little strange for a while.
 Could you please let me be a little strange?*".

 "Think simple", at least for me doesn't mean "think simple" ALL the time.
 I would still look at complex and interesting problems, take a break - a real break and eventually sort things out.
-I will write about my progress in the coming days when I feel a little less strange.
+I will write about my progress in the coming days when I feel a little less weird.